 - Do I need to be the person to keep this document?

-- MIght there be any consequences if I donāt keep it?
+- Might there be any consequences if I donāt keep it?

 Mark Purge Dates ā On each folder you file away as an Archive, write the date when its contents can be purged.
 Perhaps you need to keep bank statements for seven years.
 Write whatever date it will be in seven years on the folder so you can Trash/Shred those documents without hesitation when you do your annual purge seven years from now.

-Every Document Needs A Home ā Whether you use a file folder, drawer, box, binder, magazine holder, or wire step organizational rack, every single paper in your office needs a home and your desktop does not qualify.
+Every Document Needs A Home ā Whether you use a file folder, drawer, box, binder, vertical magazine holder, or wire step organizational rack, every single paper in your office needs a home and your desktop does not qualify.
 Create homes for every type of paper that could make its way into your office and get in the habit of putting each and every one where it belongs according to the paper flow system you create instead of letting them pile up and create clutter.

-Utilize Single-Tab Folders ā Do not complicate your filing system by using multiple-tab file folders.
+Utilize Single-Tab Folders ā Do not overcomplicate your filing system by using multiple-tab file folders.
 At first glance, using three-tab or five-tab folders might make sense because their design increases visibility of each folder.
 However, when you add or remove folders from your files, the multiple tabs no longer make sense and folders consequentially wind up hiding behind each other.
 Instead, use only single-tab folders such as center position folders for your entire filing system.
 It makes sorting through and accessing documents simpler and maintaining organized files easier.

 Creating a sound paper flow system may take some trial and error on your part.
 After all, you may have gotten in the habit of letting stacks of papers build up on your desk and habits, especially those due to lack of action, are hard to break.
 The benefits will be well worth the effort, however, as you decrease your paper clutter, increase your ability to stay focused, and find needed documents with ease.
 Studies show that some executives will pick up a single piece of paper from their desk thirty or forty times before acting on it, (Michael F. Woolery, Seize the Day).
 Donāt let such bad habits hold you back from working at your maximum productivity level and achieving more in your business.